 If you’ve got some spare time on your hands then you’ve come to the right place for some great inspiration whether you’re looking for a quick project that you can finish in a day or two or perhaps you are looking for a longer-term project such as a knitted blanket, for example.

 There are so many crafty things to learn at home or even in your shed, garage or garden if you’re fortunate to have one.
-Here are our personal favourites.
+Here are our personal favorites.

-Polaroid photos would look great with this crafts idea!
-If you don’t have any you can easily order Polaroid looking photos online by using digital photos you’ve taken previously.
+Polaroid photos would look great with this craft idea!
+If you don’t have any you can easily order Polaroid-looking photos online by using digital photos you’ve taken previously.